Skip to content

 Starting a Chat

-To start a chat with Alan, click on the "New Chat" button.
+To start a chat with Alan, click on the "New Chat" button in the sidebar.

 You can now enter your prompt (e.g. a question or instruction) directly in the chat input field at the bottom of the screen and submit it.